sairus7/SortFilters.jl/README.md

 However, if all you need is moving maximum, minimum, or range, then you should use another package, [MaxMinFilters.jl](https://github.com/sairus7/MaxMinFilters.jl), which implement much faster algorithms than moving sort.

+If you need a single moving quantile, use optimized `QuantileTracker` implementation from this package.

 ## Examples
 [examples/example.jl](https://github.com/sairus7/SortFilters.jl/blob/master/examples/example.jl):
 ```julia